r7wang/stock-up/doc/architecture/rabbitmq/README.md

 * Application requires a user with configuration privileges.
 There may be ways to limit the scope of configuration privileges to mitigate this problem.

-### Avoiding Message Duplication
+### Exactly Once Delivery
-Avoiding duplication is very important for data quality because duplication can result in volume and weighted averages being calculated incorrectly.
-RabbitMQ supports deduplication using [publisher confirms](https://www.rabbitmq.com/confirms.html#publisher-confirms).
+Avoiding duplication and data loss is very important for data quality because duplication can result in volume and weighted averages being calculated incorrectly.
+Some approaches are evaluated using the `pika` client library.

+At least once delivery is supported using [publisher confirms](https://www.rabbitmq.com/confirms.html#publisher-confirms) in conjunction wtih consumer acknowledgements.
 A code example can be seen [here](https://www.rabbitmq.com/tutorials/tutorial-seven-java.html).

-There are still some things that need to be figured out with publisher confirms.
-Unconfirmed messages have to be stored in memory or persisted to disk along with the expected delivery tag.
-* Do the publisher confirm callbacks get executed from a different thread than the publishing thread?
-* How should we retry messages that have been nacked?
+There is no built-in support for at most once delivery; this needs to be implemented by the application.

+#### Publisher Confirms: BlockingConnection
+If using a `pika.BlockingConnection`, setting up publisher confirms only requires that the channel be put into confirm mode.
+Everything else is managed by the client library and confirms occur on a per message basis.
+This is easy to implement but has slower throughput as publishers have to wait for a confirm after every single message.

+#### Publisher Confirms: SelectConnection
+The `pika.SelectConnection` is an asynchronous connection type that works using continuation passing and requires a thread to handle the event loop.
+It allows for asynchronous publisher confirms which result in much higher throughput but is more complicated to implement.
+Unconfirmed messages have to be temporarily stored in a buffer with the full message payload and an expected delivery tag.
+Messages that are nacked then have to be republished, which will cause messages to arrive out of order.
+If the application restarts, all messages that were in the buffer would need to reloaded, requiring them to be persisted to disk beforehand.
+For mission-critical systems that need to guarantee message delivery, this approach requires very careful consideration to the different failure modes that can occur.